ritikbhatia/Login-MVC-Struts2/README.md

 - Maven
 - MySQL

 Also, the MySQL database needs to be pre-filled with a table and corresponding users.
-Execute the queries provided in the [mysqlScript.txt](mysqlScript.txt), in a MySQl shell, for the webapp to be working properly.
+Execute the queries provided in the [userDB.sql](userDB.sql), in a MySQl shell, for the webapp to be working properly.

 ## 2. Deployment